amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 {:quote}
 > A cookie's port is either null or a 16-bit unsigned integer.
 It is initially null.

-For port matching algorithms below will be updated to conmpare integers to ensure port values match.
+For port matching algorithms below will be updated to compare integers to ensure port values match.

 Example: